Our Aims at Forest School

 What will sessions entail?

-Initially, Forest School will be delivered to all foundation phase children for a half day session over a 12 week period.
+Forest School or Outdoor Learning experiences are currently delivered to all foundation phase children for a half day session each fortnight.
 You will be informed by letter of the dates your child will be taking part.

 Clothing that will be required includes: